CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 #### Key Functionalities

-The key functionalities of the payroll feature include:

-##### Salary Calculation
-The core functionality of payroll is to calculate salaries for employees and managers.
-This feature calculates employee salary based on the number of days and hours worked.
+- **Salary Calculation**: this feature calculates employee salary based on the number of days and hours worked.
 It uses role-specific hourly rates and includes an option for adding bonuses.

-##### Employee Data Management
-The Payroll Feature integrates with the employee database.
-It extracts employee information, including roles and other relevant data for the salary calculation process.
-This integration minimizes data entry efforts and enhances accuracy.
+- **Employee Data Management**: the Payroll Feature integrates with the employee database, extracting relevant employee information salary calculation process.

-##### Timesheet Integration
-Users have the flexibility to fine-tune timesheet information to match the actual hours worked by employees.
-The system allows adjustments to start and end dates, hours per day, and bonuses.
-The customizable timesheet GUI enables precise salary computations.
-Finally, **data persistence** allows the user to save the calculated salary to the timesheet.
+- **Timesheet Integration**: users have the flexibility to fine-tune timesheet information -- start and end dates, hours per day, and bonuses.
+Once the salary is calculated, it is automatically saved/updated to the timesheet database.

-##### Data Validation
-To maintain the integrity of calculations and prevent erroneous inputs, the payroll feature verifies the correctness of input data, including date formats and numeric values.
+- **Data Validation**: the payroll feature verifies the correctness of input data, including date formats and numeric values.
 If any discrepancies or errors are detected, informative error messages guide users toward correcting the inputs.

-##### Database Flexibility
-The payroll feature offers the versatility to read employee and timesheet data from either MySQL database or CSV files.
+- **Database Flexibility**: the payroll feature offers the versatility to read employee and timesheet data from either MySQL database or CSV files.

-This flexibility enables the system to adapt to diverse data sources, enhancing its compatibility and practicality. **Note:** MYSQL Database is designed as the main database and is regularly updated with the creation of new employees and employees' corresponding timesheets.
+**Note:** MYSQL Database is designed as the main database and is regularly updated with the creation of new employees and employees' corresponding timesheets.
 CSV is designed as a backup database with information on existing employees and does not currently support update features.
 All updates are done through MYSQL.

 #### GUI Functionality